greatfrontend/black-friday-cyber-monday-deals/README.md

 | [React The Road to Enterprise](https://theroadtoenterprise.com/books/react-the-road-to-enterprise/typescript?discount_coupon=BLACKFRIDAY) | Take your skills to the next level and become a React pro by mastering advanced patterns, best practices, and cutting-edge techniques for the development of large-scale React applications | **BLACKFRIDAY** - 50% off | Ends Dec 1 |
 | [Mike Callaghan's Complete Works](https://walkingriver.gumroad.com/l/everything) | 12 books, 4 courses, and **all future items** covering AI, web and mobile development, Angular, Ionic, and more | 75% off | - |

-## ⚙️ Productivity and SaaS Tools for Developers
+## ⚙️ Productivity and SaaS tools for developers

 Enhance your workflow with productivity apps, clipboard managers, window managers and SaaS tools built specifically for developers and technical professionals.